Award Information

 If you believe you have KEES eligibility, but KEES is not listed on your award screen, please contact the Gateway Financial Aid Office.
 To check KEES eligibility, you may visit the KHEAA website.
 KEES requires that students be in a minimum of 6 credit hours.
 Students enrolled in less than 12 credit hours will have their award prorated between 6-11 credit hours.

-The Work Ready Kentucky Scholarship Program began with the 2017-18 academic year.
 The scholarship supports the Commonwealth’s commitment to programs that positively affect Kentucky’s workforce by ensuring that all Kentuckians who have not yet earned an associate’s degree or higher have affordable access to an industry recognized degree, diploma or certificate.
 Gateway Community & Technical College offers over 100 degree, diploma and certificate programs in the approved areas of Health Care, Advanced Manufacturing, Transportation and Logistics, Business and IT, and Construction.

 The Work Ready Scholarship is first-come, first served until the budgeted funds are expended.
 APPLY EARLY!
-The Work-Ready Scholarship application is available on the KHEAA website under Paying for College, KHEAA-Administered Programs.

 To be eligible, a student must:

-Be a US citizen or permanent resident; be a Kentucky resident; be a high school or GED graduate; have not earned an associate’s or higher degree; be enrolled at an eligible institution in an approved certificate program of study; not be in default on any obligation to KHEAA
+Be a US citizen or permanent resident; be a Kentucky resident; be a high school or GED graduate; have not earned an associate’s or higher degree; be enrolled at an eligible institution in an approved certificate program of study; not be in default on any obligation to KHEAA or the U.S. Department of Education (unless approved by the Fresh Start Initiative for defaulted loans).

 Applying for the Work Ready Kentucky Scholarship is a two-part process.

-- Complete the Work Ready Scholarship application on the KHEAA website, and
+1. Complete the Work Ready Scholarship application on the KHEAA website, and

-- Complete the FAFSA at https://studentaid.gov/.
+2. Complete the FAFSA at https://studentaid.gov/.
 Gateway's school code is 013753.

-The scholarship amount is last dollar and covers any remaining tuition after federal/state grants and scholarships are applied.
+• The scholarship amount is last dollar and covers any remaining tuition after federal/state grants and scholarships are applied.
 A student must also be in an approved Work Ready degree, diploma or certificate as listed on the Work Ready Portion of KHEAA's website.
 Check out the programs listed for Gateway.

-Students must reapply each year.
+• Students must reapply each year.
 The application is available on May 1 for the following academic year.
-The scholarship is potentially renewable until the first of the following conditions is met.

-- Recipients must be meeting the Standards of Academic Progress (SAP) after their first semester of receiving the scholarship.
+• Recipients must be meeting the Standards of Academic Progress (SAP) after their first semester of receiving the scholarship.

-- KHEAA determines initial eligibility for the scholarship.
+• KHEAA determines initial eligibility for the scholarship.
 More information and the scholarship application may be found on the Kentucky Higher Education Assistance Authority (KHEAA) website.

-- The Federal Work-Study program provides funds to students with a financial need; funds are earned through part-time employment.
+• The Federal Work-Study program provides funds to students with a financial need; funds are earned through part-time employment.
 Under the FWS program, you can earn money for your education by working part-time, on-campus, while you are enrolled in school at least half-time (6 hours) and have unmet need.
-You will also need to make sure you have a valid FAFSA on file for current Award Year.
+You will also need to make sure you have a valid FAFSA on file for Award Year.

-- Your total FWS award depends on:
+• Your total FWS award depends on:

-- When you apply
+• When you apply

-- Your level of financial need
+• Your level of financial need

-- Your school's funding level
+• Your school's funding level

-- A supervisor's willingness to hire you
+• A supervisor's willingness to hire you

-- Your amount of student loans accepted
+• Your amount of student loans accepted

 There are two types of loans.
 Subsidized and Unsubsidized.
 For Subsidized loans, the government pays the interest while you are in school.
 For the Unsubsidized, interest begins upon disbursement.